What is it?

 - Alpha-lipoic acid

-- Alpha-lipoic acid and biotin taken together can each reduce the body's absorption of the other.
+- Taking alpha-lipoic acid and biotin together can reduce the absorption of both alpha-lipoic acid and biotin into the body.

 - Vitamin B5 (pantothenic acid)

-- Biotin and vitamin B5 taken together can each reduce the body's absorption of the other.
+- Taking biotin and vitamin B5 together can reduce the absorption of both biotin and vitamin B5 into the body.

 Are there interactions with foods?